leonawicz/ProjectManagement/docs/md/pm.md

 ### Knit documents
 Both Rmd and Rnw files can be knitted to various formats.
-Rms and Rnw files can also be conveted back and forth, with notable limitations.
+Rmd and Rnw files can also be converted back and forth, with notable limitations.
 Files can be reorganized after knitting.